kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

         return x
 ```

-The `NeuralGrid` class simply iterates over the individual layers of the grid mapping the features from the grid's input to its output.
+In the `NeuralGrid` class, we simply iterate over each layers of the grid mapping the features from the grid's input to its output.

 ```python
 class NeuralGrid(nn.Module):